mekas/mb1313600022/README.md

 Answer: Previous mockup was so bad.
 But now I see you display the noise level as animation, I can accept that.
 Still pending due to no indicator in the mockup how the webview will be opened.
 Secondly, put source of Noise level regulation please.

+Reply:
+the indicator already exists, but I've updated the mockup so you can mention it

+and I have updated the link to the source in my directory, you can access it here too (https://korlantas.polri.go.id/news/razia-knalpot-brong-berikut-ukuran-maksimal-kebisingan-yang-diperbolehkan/)

 ### 1313618021 (Gian Chiesa Maghriza) Accepted
 I want to make Pet Cat Info Apps that will show cat info, breeds, can do favorite, show cat image, can search by category